 - Neural sensations, such as tingling, burning, pins and needles, hot and cold and/or stabbing pains around the ankles.

-- Symptoms may be felt in the toes, arch, heel, and even the calf depending on the level of impingement to the nerve.
+- Numbness or pain in the toes, arch, heel, and calf depending on the level of impingement to the nerve.

 - Numbness and possible swelling of the foot.